Encouragement and support are the key

-Basically, they can run for as long as they want, as long as it is at their own pace.
-The biggest danger for modern children, particularly city kids, is lack of exercise, producing a downward spiral where inactivity leads to obesity, which makes them less inclined to do anything.
-Long runs on tarmac are not a good idea, but there is no reason why they should not go out training for 50 or 60 minutes, as long as this time is broken up.
+They can run for as long as they want, as long as it is at their pace.
+The most significant danger for modern children, particularly city kids, is lack of exercise, producing a downward spiral where inactivity leads to obesity, which makes them less inclined to do anything.
+Long runs on the tarmac are not a good idea, but there is no reason why they should not go out training for 50 or 60 minutes, as long as this time is broken up.
 Children have the common sense to slow down or walk when they feel tired.
 A typical pattern for a club evening might be:

 Ages 11 to 13: Resist the urge to specialise

 My twin daughters Katherine and JoJo had a huge amount of natural ability and by an accident of birth were at the top of their age group.
 As first-years they completely demolished the local opposition.
-In some ways it is harder to coach the very talented: you can't dangle the carrot of success under their noses, because they have already eaten it.
+In some ways, it is harder to coach the very talented: you cannot dangle the carrot of success under their noses, because they have already eaten it.

 Ages 13 to 15: Taking social life into account

-During this phase the child has a far bigger share in the decision making process.
-The other feature of this age group is that social activities have to be taken into account.
+During this phase, the child has a far bigger share in the decision-making process.
+The other feature of this age group is that social activities have to be considered.
 The running has to be handled in such a way that it does not conflict directly with the other developing interests.
-Again, if there is a local club with a good team spirit, it will provide the support and companionship, which is so important at this age.
-By this time it will be clearer where the child's talents lie.
-However, the really talented track runner may be needed for the football or the hockey team in the winter, when most runners are doing cross-country.
+Again, if there is a local club with a good team spirit, it will provide support and companionship, which is so important at this age.
+By this time, it will be clearer where the child's talents lie.
+However, the talented track runner may be needed for the football or the hockey team in the winter, when most runners are doing cross-country.
 This should not be a cause for worry, because some running training can be added to the football, and there is plenty of time to get fit for the track season if you start training in March.
 Training can now become more organised, but other sports can still be kept in.

 A highly motivated athlete with several years of running experience may be able to handle a lot of training, but this won't suit everybody.
 The highest-ranked athlete I have coached, Richard Nerurkar, who went on to be Britain's best runner at 10,000 metres and the marathon, was running 50 miles a week when he was 14 but he also stopped running in the summer when he was working for his exams.
 Tegia Loroupe, a world record-holder for the marathon, was jogging 10 kilometres to school every morning when she was 11 and another 10k in the evening - but this was normal in rural Kenya.

-Age 16 and over: Relating training to ability
+Age 16 and over: Relating training to an ability

 On the other hand, parents must accept that puberty brings huge psychological as well as physical changes, and priorities will change.
-My own daughters, who at 15 were beating Kelly Holmes, had lost interest a year later.
-Art, Life and Literature became much more important to them, and as parents we had to accept their choice.
+My daughters, who at 15 were beating Kelly Holmes, had lost interest a year later.
+Art, Life, and Literature became much more important to them, and as parents, we had to accept their choice.
 Although we lost them as athletes, we kept them as daughters and friends.
-They went on to become happy and successful in other ways, and I am sure that the discipline and the self confidence they gained from their running has helped them in later life.
+They went on to become happy and successful in other ways, and I am sure that the discipline and the self-confidence they gained from their running has helped them in later life.